rkalis/dotfiles/README.md

 ## Caveats

 * I haven't found a way to automate or save Bartender config
-* I haven't found a way to automate or save Spectacle config

 ## Contents

 ### Root (/)
 * bootstrap.sh - Calls all setup.sh scripts

-### Atom (atom/)
-* setup.sh - Symlinks the config files to ~/.atom/
-* config.cson - Atom configuration
-* init.coffee - Atom initiation script
-* keymap.cson - Custom keymaps
-* projects.cson - Project definitions
-* snippets.cson - Custom auto-expanding snippets
-* styles.less - Custom styles

 ### User Bin (bin/)
-* setup.sh - Symlinks the other contents of the dotfiles/bin/ folder to ~/bin/
+* setup.sh - Symlinks the other contents of the folder to `~/bin/`
 * togglehidden - A shell script that toggles between showing and hiding hidden files
 * sethidden - A shell script which takes command line arguments to show or hide hidden files